 Truth rests in substance, not show.

 The sovereignty of truth does not reside in the audience but in the message.
 Truth is the final arbiter of what is credible (1 Co 2:4-5).
-Some naive Christians are more impressed with the show than substance.
-If a person speaks well, that person has greater credibility than the person with knowledge or content.
+Some naive Christians are more impressed with the show than the substance; the person who speaks well is seen as having greater credibility than the person with knowledge or content.